microsoft/vscode-docs/docs/editor/intellisense.md

 ## IntelliSense for your programming language

-VS Code IntelliSense is provided for JavaScript, TypeScript, JSON, HTML, CSS, Less, and Sass out of the box.
+Visual Studio Code IntelliSense is provided for JavaScript, TypeScript, JSON, HTML, CSS, Less, and Sass out of the box.
 VS Code supports word based completions for any programming language but can also be configured to have richer IntelliSense by installing a language extension.

 Below are the most popular language extensions in the [Marketplace](https://marketplace.visualstudio.com/vscode).
 Click on an extension tile below to read the description and reviews to decide which extension is best for you.